tipoc123/BinanceListingBot/README.md

 Bot for detecting new coins in the binance exchange and fast taking profit (buy and then sell more expensive).
 Also it supports email notification.

-You must change next lines in the index.js:
+You must change next lines in the index.js file:
 ```
 const APIKEY = '[YOUR APIKEY]';
 const APISECRET = '[YOUR APISECRET]';